DenaJGibbon/Vietnam-Gunshots/README.md

 The training process involves fine-tuning the pretrained AlexNet, VGG16, and ResNet18 models by training new classifier layers.
 The model is set up with a binary cross-entropy loss function and the Adam optimizer.
-Training can be performed for 1-5 epochs or 20 epochs with early stopping enabled to prevent overfitting.
+Training can be performed for 1-5 epochs or 20 epochs (or as many as you want) with early stopping enabled to prevent overfitting.

 The trained model is saved for future use.